paulbrodersen/somnotate/README.md

-    Extract the hypnogram from SleepSign FFT files (created in SleepSign via: Analysis -> FFT-Text Output -> Continuous FFT), and convert them to hypnogram in the [visbrain stage-duration format](http://visbrain.org/sleep.html#hypnogram).
-If you already
-    have hypnograms in this format, this step is not necessary.
+    Extract the hypnogram from SleepSign FFT files (created in SleepSign via: Analysis -> FFT-Text Output -> Continuous FFT), and convert them to hypnogram in the stage-duration format.
+If you already have hypnograms in this format, this step is not necessary.

 2. `01_preprocess_signals.py`